Want to know how to export and import WooCommerce products? You've come to the right place.

 When you see how much there is to consider with just this one aspect of WooCommerce product imports, you quickly realize how improbable it is to meet all of your product import needs with tools that only offer one configuration panel to address everything.
 That's the difference between a professional data import tool versus a pretend tool.

-For more information on importing images, see these documentation articles:
+For more information on importing images, WP All Import has dedicated documentation articles:

 Yes.
 You can import any WooCommerce product type, including simple products, variable products, grouped products, subscription products, and affiliate products.
 Just set the product type in the WooCommerce Add-On section of the Drag & Drop interface.